Get Shorty (film): Reception

-On Rotten Tomatoes, Get Shorty holds an approval rating of 88% based on 57 reviews, with an average rating of 7.70/10.
+On Rotten Tomatoes, Get Shorty holds an approval rating of 89% based on 57 reviews, with an average rating of 7.70/10.
 The site's critical consensus reads, "With a perfect cast and a sly twist on the usual Hollywood gangster dynamic, Get Shorty delivers a sharp satire that doubles as an entertaining comedy-thriller in its own right."
 On Metacritic, the film has a weighted average score of 81 out of 100, based on 22 critics, indicating "universal acclaim".
-Audiences surveyed by CinemaScore gave the film an average grade "B+" on scale of A+ to F.

-The film was entered into the 46th Berlin International Film Festival.
+Audiences surveyed by CinemaScore gave the film an average grade "B+" on scale of A+ to F. The film was entered into the 46th Berlin International Film Festival.

 The film opened at number one in the domestic box office upon its release with $12.7 million.
 Get Shorty remained number one for three consecutive weeks before being overtaken by Ace Ventura: When Nature Calls.

 Accolades

-For his role as Chili Palmer, John Travolta received the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
-The film also received nominations for the Golden Globe Award for Best Motion Picture – Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+For his role as Chili Palmer, John Travolta received the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy at the 53rd Golden Globes.
+The film also received nominations for the Golden Globe Award for Best Motion Picture – Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture at the 2nd Screen Actors Guild Awards.